- Admissions & Aid

 Lambda Nu is a National Honor Society for the Radiologic and Imaging Sciences.
 Its objectives are to foster academic scholarship at the highest academic levels, promote research and investigation in the radiologic and imaging sciences and recognize exemplary scholarship.
 Students who have a GPA of 3.5 overall or higher and at least a 3.0 in their major are nominated by the faculty for induction into the society.

 Sigma Phi Sigma is the National Mercy Honor Society.
-This society is dedicated to the ideals of Catherine McCauley: fidelity, scholarship and service.
-Freshmen, sophomore and juniors with a minimum 3.2 grade point average, evidence of upholding the mission and values of the University, a clear commitment of service to the University and their community may apply.
+This society is dedicated to the ideals of Catherine McCauley: fidelity, scholarship, and service.
+Freshmen, sophomores, and juniors with a minimum 3.2 grade point average, evidence of upholding the mission and values of the University, a clear commitment of service to the University and their community may apply.

 Sigma Zeta is a National Science and Mathematics Honor Society.
 Beta Delta is the Gwynedd Mercy University local chapter.
 The purpose of this society is two-fold: 1) to encourage and foster the attainment of knowledge of the sciences and mathematics; 2) to recognize the attainment of high scholarship among those qualified for membership in this society.